WolfDWyc/harlem/README.md

     my_program()
 ```

+For more information, see the [`record_to_logger()` reference](docs/api-reference/record.md#record_to_logger)

-## Advanced Documentation
+# Documentation

-Since harlem is very small, the documentation is fully available here (and in docstrings).
+Harlem's full documentation is available in this repository.

-### How it works
+All major features, design decisions, and caveats are documented in this file,
+and the full API reference is available [here](docs/api-reference/README.md).

+## Design

-Harlem's API works by exposing a recorder for each library it supports.
+Harlem's API exposes a recorder for each library it supports.
 Recorders are generally provided by Harlem itself.

 Recorders are context managers that report on any HTTP requests made within their context.